Covid-19 vaccinations Q&A

 Q. When will I receive the greatest protection?

-A. Although the vaccination will offer considerable protection after the first dose, it is believed that the greatest protection will come up 12-14 days after the second dose.
-Highlighting the importance of maintaining social distance, continued use of face coverings and vigorous hand washing hygiene.
+A. Although the vaccination will offer considerable protection after the first dose, it is believed that the greatest protection will come up around 14 days after the second dose.
+Highlighting the importance of maintaining social distance, continuing use of face coverings indoors (particularly in busy or crowded situations and on public transport), regular hand washing and meeting outdoors where possible.

 Q. I am pregnant, what does this mean for me?